florianjehn/Societal_Collapse/aboutme.md

 The project is funded by [Open Phil](https://www.openphilanthropy.org/).
 They are also looking for more people who would be interested in working on such a living literature review for a variety of topics.
 More info [here](https://www.openphilanthropy.org/focus/innovation-policy/).

 # Acknowledgement
+Over the time a lot of people have helped me with feedback on my posts.
+I try to keep this list up to date, but please remind me if I overlooked you here.
-Thanks to Luke Kemp, Ekaterina Ilin, Danilo Brozović, Nico Wunderling and Matt Clancy for very valuable feedback on a variety of the posts here!
+Thanks for very valuable feedback on a variety of the posts here!:
+* Luke Kemp
+* Ekaterina Ilin
+* Danilo Brozović
+* Nico Wunderling
+* Matt Clancy
+* Sabin Roman